Perspective | Trump made an arts commission all White, all male and almost entirely mediocre

 Consider hypothetical federal construction projects and their fate if they aren’t graced with classical columns and bedazzled with pediments and acroteria.
 If the Bow Tie Boys send them back to the drawing boards, or require impractical or unfeasible changes, costs could rise and delays ensue.
 If the Biden administration is forced to step in at that point, all manner of insinuations would follow about motive.
 Better to do it now, before remaking the CFA becomes entangled with the politics of any particular federal building or monument.

 Can the CFA members simply be removed?
-Nothing in the authorizing legislation explicitly prohibits that, though no one familiar with commission can remember it having happened in the past.
+Nothing in the authorizing legislation explicitly prohibits that, though no one familiar with the commission can remember it having happened in the past.
 But what is unprecedented isn’t illegal, and the circumstances are extraordinary.
 These are not paid positions — they are not federal judges — and much of what the commission does is advisory.
 An advisory board without the confidence of the administration it advises is useless.

 The low professional standing and middling accomplishment of the Trump members also offers a substantial defense for removing them.
-The 1910 legislation that created the CFA called for, “seven well-qualified judges of the fine arts,” and for decades, through Republican and Democrat administrations, the definition of “well-qualified” has been set at an extraordinarily high level.
+The 1910 legislation that created the CFA called for “seven well-qualified judges of the fine arts,” and for decades, through Republican and Democratic administrations, the definition of “well-qualified” has been set at an extraordinarily high level.

 It is hard to argue that the current members rise anywhere close to the level of their predecessors.